 3. The United Nations Office for Coordination of Humanitarian Affairs (UN OCHA) has highlighted that “many Palestinians throughout the West Bank are at risk of forcible transfer due to a coercive environment generated by Israeli policies and practices, which create pressure on many residents to leave their communities.”

-4. In particular, UN OCHA has stated that a “relocation plan” published by the Government of Israel in August 2014 places 46 Palestinian Bedouin/herding communities at “high risk of forcible transfer”.
+4. In particular, UN OCHA has stated that a “relocation plan” published by the Government of Israel in 2014 places 46 Palestinian Bedouin/herding communities at “high risk of forcible transfer”.
 This “relocation plan” advanced by Israeli authorities, which from a legal perspective amounts to a “mass forcible transfer plan”, encompasses 1,348 families and 8,142 individuals.
-It targets Palestinian communities in the central parts of the West Bank, including 23 families located in the sensitive E1 area around Jerusalem, where the Government of Israel plans to expand existing illegal settlements.
+It targets Palestinian communities in the central parts of the West Bank, including eighteen located in or near to the sensitive E1 area around Jerusalem, where the Government of Israel plans to expand existing illegal settlements.

 5. The then UN Secretary-General, Ban Ki-Moon, stated on 26 January 2016 that Israel’s proposed “relocation plan” would amount to forcible transfer, stating: “I reiterate the UN’s call for an immediate end to Israeli plans to forcibly transfer Bedouin communities currently living within the occupied Palestinian territory in the Jerusalem area.”